 Explore NCSA's library of free materials, tools, and information.

 Find free resources from STOP.THINK.CONNECT.

-- Share tips on the monthly security awareness topic on a regular basis.
+- Share tips and best practices on a regular basis.
 Pick a day of the week to share tips or spread them out.
 Help set expectations by including hashtags like #CyberSelfDefense #Friday.

 - Host a Twitter chat or participate in the #ChatSTC Twitter chats.

 - Follow the Twitter feeds of other information security departments for ideas, including: